Assistant Professor, English And Writing

 If you are a current University of Tampa student, please search for and apply to student jobs here via Workday.
 Job applications for current students will not be considered if submitted through the external career center.

-The Department of English and Writing within the College of Arts and Letters at The University of Tampa invites applications for a tenure-track position at the rank of Assistant Professor in Ecocriticism or Environmental Humanities to begin in August 2024.
+The Department of English and Writing within the College of Arts and Letters at the University of Tampa seeks an outstanding writer and teacher of poetry for a tenure-track position at the rank of Assistant Professor, beginning in August 2024.

 The University of Tampa is a medium-sized, comprehensive, residentially-based private institution of more than 10,000 undergraduate and graduate students.
 The University is ideally situated on a beautiful 110-acre campus next to the Hillsborough River, adjacent to Tampa's dynamic central business district, which is a growing, vibrant, diverse metropolitan area.
 UT reflects this vibrancy; with 24 consecutive years of enrollment growth UT boasts 260 student organizations, a multicultural student body from 50 states and more than 100 countries, and "Top Tier" ranking in U.S. News and World Report.